ilaborie/blog/src/pages/akka-http-request-response-model/index.md

 {"name":"Joh Don","age":150}
 ```

-There is slight difference as in [RFC7230](https://tools.ietf.org/html/rfc7230#section-2.1).
+There is slight difference from the request as in [RFC7230](https://tools.ietf.org/html/rfc7230#section-2.1).
 The main difference is that an HTTP response has a status line, while an HTTP request had a request line.

 > A server responds to a client's request by sending one or more HTTP response messages, each beginning with a **status line** that includes the protocol version, a success or error code, and textual reason phrase (Section 3.1.2), possibly followed by **header fields** containing server information, resource metadata, and representation metadata (Section 3.2), an **empty line** to indicate the end of the header section, and finally a **message body** containing the payload body (if any, Section 3.3).